dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * Calling [HttpContext.GetEndpoint](<xref:Microsoft.AspNetCore.Http.EndpointHttpContextExtensions.GetEndpoint*>) gets the endpoint.
 * `HttpRequest.RouteValues` gets the collection of route values.

-[Middleware](xref:fundamentals/middleware/index) running after the routing middleware can see the endpoint and take action.
+[Middleware](xref:fundamentals/middleware/index) running after the routing middleware can inspect the endpoint and take action.
 For example, an authorization middleware can interrogate the endpoint's metadata collection for an authorization policy.
 After all of the middleware in the request processing pipeline is executed, the selected endpoint's delegate is invoked.

 The routing system in endpoint routing is responsible for all dispatching decisions.
 Because the middleware applies policies based on the selected endpoint, it's important that: